Code-Institute-Submissions/beep-boop/TESTING.md

    * Check that the button links to **index.html**.

 #### Win game modal
-1. Move mouse over button
+1. Move mouse over **'CLOSE'** button
-   * ensure hover effect is active.

-2. Move mouse over link
-   * ensure hover effect is active.
+   * Ensure hover effect is active.

-3. Win a game on easy or normal difficulty
+2. Having won a game on easy or normal difficulty
     * Ensure the **"YOU WIN"** modal is triggered
-    * On the modal, ensure link to **difficulty.html** is presented.
+    * On the modal, ensure link to **difficulty.html** is displayed, links correctly, and the hover effect is triggered when the mouse is moved over.

-4. Win a game on hard difficulty
+3. Having won a game on hard difficulty
     * Ensure the **"YOU WIN"** modal is triggered
     * On the modal, ensure the "Congratulations..." text is presented.

-5. Click on the **"CLOSE"** button
+4. Click on the **"CLOSE"** button
     * Check that the box shadow effect is removed to give impression of button being pressed
     * Ensure the modal is successfully closed.

-6. With the modal visible, click outside of modal body
+5. With the modal visible, click outside of modal body
     * Ensure the modal is successfully closed.

 #### Lose game modal
-1. Move mouse over button
+1. Move mouse over **'CLOSE'** button
    * ensure hover effect is active.

-2. Move mouse over link
-   * ensure hover effect is active.

-3. Lose a game on normal or hard difficulty
+2. Having lost a game on normal or hard difficulty
     * Ensure the **"YOU LOST"** modal is triggered
-    * On the modal, ensure link to **difficulty.html** is presented.
+    * On the modal, ensure link to **difficulty.html** is displayed, links correctly, and the hover effect is triggered when the mouse is moved over.

-4. Lose a game on easy difficulty
+3. Having lost a game on easy difficulty
     * Ensure the **"YOU LOST"** modal is triggered

-5. Click on the **"CLOSE"** button
+4. Click on the **"CLOSE"** button
     * Check that the box shadow effect is removed to give impression of button being pressed
     * Ensure the modal is successfully closed.

-6. With the modal visible, click outside of modal body
+5. With the modal visible, click outside of modal body
     * Ensure the modal is successfully closed.

 ### Testing JavaScript functions and logic